Randy Savage Death – Heart Disease

 Randy Savage Cause of Death

 Rumors first swirled that the cause of Randy Savage’s death was a car accident.
 Initial reports of his demise attributed it to the Jeep’s collision with the tree.
-While there was indeed a car crash, the actual cause of death was due to a heart attack.
+While there was indeed a car crash, the actual cause of death was ruled to be a result of heart disease – essentially, Savage’s heart quit.

 Further evidence that the cause of death was not the car accident itself was that the impact of the Jeep Wrangler colliding with the tree did not have enough force to activate the Jeep’s airbags.